Dealing with FOI requests

 - be in writing (however, requests for environmental information can be verbal)

-- provide the name of the requester and a contact address (email, post address or fax number)
+- provide the name of the requester and a contact address (email, postal address or fax number)

 - describe the information which is requested (please contact the FOI officers if you are unsure)